 Ex-governor's ambitions paved way to dam crisis, records say

-In this April 6 file photo, crews work near the Oroville Dam's damaged main spillway in Oroville, Calif.
-Historical records reveal the late California Gov. Pat Brown misled voters about the cost of building the nation's tallest dam, ignored recommendations to delay construction and dismissed allegations that substandard materials were used to build the Oroville Dam.
+This Nov.
+5, 1958 file photo shows Governor-elect Edmund G. "Pat" Brown holding up a newspaper proclaiming his victory in the race for California governor in San Francisco.
+Historical records reveal the late Brown misled voters about the cost of building the nation's tallest dam, ignored recommendations to delay construction and dismissed allegations that substandard materials were used to build the Oroville Dam project.

 Add your comments below